yonahd/kor/README.md

 Download the binary for your operating system from the [releases page](https://github.com/yonahd/kor/releases) and add it to your system's PATH.

-For MacOS users, you can install Kor using Homebrew:
+For macOS users, you can install Kor using Homebrew:
 ```sh
 brew install kor
 ```